------- + -------

 CNHI's role

-The Kentucky Food as Health Alliance and CNHI received a planning grant funded by the American Heart Association through the Health Care by Food™ program.
+The University of Kentucky Food as Health Alliance and CNHI received a planning grant funded by the American Heart Association through the Health Care by Food™ program.
 The CNHI team will use their expertise to help develop and plan for gathering qualitative user-perspectives to as part of the new proposal.

 Project description

 The study aims to develop a stepped-care model with nutrition and mental health counseling, including referral systems into federal nutrition programs for sustained clinical improvements.
-The randomized controlled trial (RCT) will be among Medicaid adults with hypertension residing in high-poverty rural and urban areas, recruited from three large healthcare systems across Kentucky.
+The randomized controlled trial (RCT) will be among adults with hypertension and low incomes residing in high-poverty rural and urban areas, recruited from three large healthcare systems across Kentucky.
 The study builds upon the University of Kentucky Food as Health Alliance’s three years of experience in building a statewide food is medicine system, including lessons learned from the FIM pilot study—Development of a User-Centered Approach for Screening, Referral, and Enrollment Food as Medicine Rural and Urban Adults (see above project)—related to screening, referral, enrollment, and engagement to test a full-powered RCT to determine the incremental effect of a more intensive food and nutrition support plus counseling service program, with a focus on the user experience.

 Background and Analysis